Detroit avoids cash crunch as judge halts lawsuit

 Meanwhile, the mayor on Wednesday named business executive William "Kriss" Andrews as Detroit's program management director.
 Under the financial stability agreement, the director is responsible for implementing government reforms aimed at improving the city's finances.

-(Reporting by Karen Pierog, additional reporting by Aileen Wingblad in Mason, Michigan; Editing by Leslie Adler, Tiziana Barghini, James Dalgleish; Desking by Andrew Hay)
+(Reporting by Karen Pierog, additional reporting by Aileen Wingblad in Mason, Michigan; Editing by Leslie Adler, Tiziana Barghini and James Dalgleish)